Gravitational effects on a dissipative two-level atom in the weak-field regime: QME of a two-level atom in a weak gravitational field

 The bracket $\langle \cdot \rangle$ represents the expectation value taken for the thermal state of the scalar field.
 Explicitly, the functions $\mathbb{D}$ and $\mathbb{N}$ is perturbatively evaluated as

 where

 The $\mathbb{D}_0$ and $\mathbb{N}_0$ are computed from the thermal state of scalar field in the flat space, and the $\delta \mathbb{D}$ and $\delta \mathbb{N}$ correspond to those gravitational corrections.
 The mean occupation number of the thermal scalar particles is $n_B (|\bm{p}|)=1/(e^{\beta |\bm{p}|}-1)$ with the inverse temperature $\beta$.
 The detailed derivation of Eqs.\eqref{eq:def_D0}, \eqref{eq:def_deltaD}, \eqref{eq:def_N0} and \eqref{eq:def_deltaN} is devoted in Appendix \ref{app:Analysys_two-point}.
+Note that the functions, $\mathbb{D}_0$, $\mathbb{N}_0$, $\delta \mathbb{D}$ and $\delta \mathbb{N}$, remain valid when the wavelength of the scalar field is larger than the gravitational radius of the source, since they are obtained perturbatively by solving the wave equation of the field up to order $\mathcal{O}(\Phi)$.
 From Eq.\eqref{eq:DN}, the influence functional up to the first order in the gravitational potential $\Phi$ is

 where

 The QME of the composite system is obtained as the time differential equation of the reduced density matrix of the system.
 From Eq.~\eqref{eq:re_rho1}, the reduced density matrix, $\rho_\text{s}(\bm{r},\bm{r}',t)$, is